 In such cases, there may be tension between the willingness (or ability) of the expert engaged by one party to disclose its model and the ability of the other party to defend itself without access to the model.
 Ordinarily, experts are expected or required to disclose the information on which they rely.
 That typically extends to the damages model used by the expert.
-In cases where an expert seeks to rely on a model that it is not willing or able to disclose, the tribunal ultimately may be called upon to decide how to address this tension.
-In some cases, limited disclosure to attorneys only may provide a viable alternative; in other cases, even that may not be appropriate or possible, or such limited disclosure may not be sufficient.
+If an expert seeks to rely on a model that he or she is not willing or able to disclose, the tribunal ultimately may be called on to decide how to address this tension.
+In some cases, limited disclosure to attorneys only may provide a viable alternative; in other cases, even that may not be appropriate or possible, or disclosure that is limited may not be sufficient.

-In a number of cases, one or both parties may seek to submit confidential documents, data or other information in support of their submissions.
+In a number of cases, one or both parties may seek to submit confidential documents, data or other information in support of the submissions.
 In such cases, the parties may agree on confidentiality undertakings to protect the confidential nature of the information.
 These undertakings can range from simple statements to detailed multi-page agreements.
-In some cases, the permitted recipients of the confidential information can be restricted, for example, to counsel and experts only, but there typically must be good reason for such restrictions to be imposed.
-If a party seeks such restrictions, compromises may be possible in which disclosure is permitted to certain designated individuals at the client, or perhaps to non-commercial employees, such as in-house counsel.
+In some cases, the permitted recipients of the confidential information can be restricted, for example, to counsel and experts only, but there typically must be good reason for restrictions to be imposed.
+If a party seeks these types of restrictions, compromises may be possible in which disclosure is permitted to certain designated individuals at the client, or perhaps to non-commercial employees, such as in-house counsel.
 In rare instances, one of the parties may seek to prevent disclosure to the damages expert engaged by the other side.
 This can raise serious issues regarding equality of arms.
-Where the parties are unable to reach agreement on the terms of the confidentiality undertakings and restrictions on disclosure, the tribunal must resolve the differences.
-Negotiation of such undertakings can be time consuming and costly, so it is important for the party seeking to impose such restrictions to raise the issue as early as possible.
+If the parties are unable to reach agreement on the terms of the confidentiality undertakings and restrictions on disclosure, the tribunal must resolve the differences.
+Negotiation of these undertakings can be time-consuming and costly, so it is important for the party seeking to impose these types of restrictions to raise the issue as early as possible.

 In some cases, damages models are so simple that they can be presented in the expert report itself, either in the form of a table or annex.
 In many other cases, damages experts create their models as spreadsheets in Microsoft Excel or similar software.
-This software offers remarkable functionality to address the simplest to the most complicated models.
+This software offers remarkable functionality to address the simplest to much more complicated models.

 However, the sophistication of the software can result in spreadsheets that are virtually indecipherable to non-experts.
 For example, numerous ‘commands’ available in the software are not remotely self-explanatory and may conceal elaborate mathematical, logical, statistical or financial functions.
 Other functions, called ‘look up’ or reference functions, can be used to draw from data or calculations elsewhere in the spreadsheet or even from other spreadsheets or databases.
 Experts are even able to create their own functions as ‘add-ins’, which gives the software even greater functionality.